-The US-UK Fulbright Commission offers nine Special Summer Programmes for US citizens to come to the UK.
-These summer programmes provide the opportunity for US undergraduates (aged over 18), who have completed no more than two years of university study, to come to the UK on a three to six week academic and cultural summer programme.
+The US-UK Fulbright Commission offers eight Special Summer Programmes for US citizens to come to the UK.
+These summer programmes provide the opportunity for US undergraduates (aged over 18), with at least tow years of undergraduate study left to complete, to come to the UK on a three to six week academic and cultural summer programme.

 Participants in these programmes will get the opportunity to experience an exciting academic programme at a highly regarded UK University, explore the culture, heritage and history of the UK and develop their academic ability by improving presentation, research and communication skills.

-There are 9 Summer Programmes available for US students in 2015:
+Here are the Summer Programmes available for US students in 2016:

 The programme is open to students in all courses of study.
 The Summer Institutes cover a range of disciplines as well as some that focus on specific disciplines such as theatre, art and design, archaeology, and Irish Studies.

 The Summer Institute will cover the majority of the participant costs.
-This includes round-trip airfare from the US to the UK, tuition and fees at the host university/institution, accommodation and meals and in some cases a small daily allowance.
+This includes round-trip airfare from the US to the UK, tuition and fees at the host university/institution, accommodation, meals and social programs, and in some cases a small daily allowance.

 Minimum eligibility for this programme; applicants need to:

-- Have a high level of academic achievement with a minimum GPA of 3.5 (confirmed by academic marks, awards and references);
+- Have a high level of academic achievement with a minimum GPA of 3.7 (confirmed by academic marks, awards and references)

-- Be able to participate in the programme in its entirety, and;
+- Be able to participate in the programme in its entirety

 Please see official website for application details.